 Paul Rooney is an artist/musician based in Liverpool, who makes music with words “investigating the intersections of music, myth, memory and place” (The Wire magazine).
-His records and installations explore the unpredictable stories that haunt everyday objects or places, and the comically untrustworthy nature of storytelling itself.
+His installations and records explore the unpredictable narratives that haunt everyday objects or places, and the comically unreliable nature of narrative itself.

 His first full length album since 2000, Futile Exorcise – sung and spoken word post-punk experimental folk revenant songs featuring ghosts playing poker and haunting toilet seats – was released in 2017 on Owd Scrat Records.
 This label is a current ongoing project by Rooney and other collaborators in which all of the artists are fictional personae with often longstanding and interrelated backstories (or semi-fictional backstories in the case of one of the artists, Rooney himself, who is often implicated within his own fictions).